 Catawba is a tiny town located in the state of North Carolina.
 With a population of 702 people and two constituent neighborhoods, Catawba is the 445th largest community in North Carolina.

-Because occupations involving physical labor dominate the local economy, Catawba is generally considered to be a blue-collar town.
-39.93% of the Catawba workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Catawba is a town of production and manufacturing workers, sales and office workers, and professionals.
-There are especially a lot of people living in Catawba who work in office and administrative support (22.01%), management occupations (6.34%), and art, media, and design (5.97%).
+When you are in Catawba, you'll notice that it is more blue-collar than most other communities in America.
+53.26% of Catawba’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Catawba is a town of transportation and shipping workers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Catawba who work in office and administrative support (6.53%), management occupations (5.84%), and teaching (5.15%).

-The per capita income in Catawba in 2010 was $20,659, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $82,636 for a family of four.
-However, Catawba contains both very wealthy and poor people as well.
+The per capita income in Catawba in 2018 was $23,418, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $93,672 for a family of four.

 Catawba is a very ethnically-diverse town.
 The people who call Catawba home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Catawba residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Catawba include Irish, English, European, and Scottish.
+Important ancestries of people in Catawba include German, African, Irish, English, and Scots-Irish.

 The most common language spoken in Catawba is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.